ANZ Default KiwiSaver Scheme Conservative Fund

 What does the fund invest in?

-The fund invests mainly in income assets (cash and cash equivalents and fixed interest), with a smaller exposure to growth assets (equities, listed property and listed infrastructure).
+The fund invests mainly in income assets (cash and cash equivalents and fixed interest), with a smaller exposure to growth assets (Australasian equities and International equities).
 The fund may also invest in alternative assets.

-This chart shows the mix of assets that the fund generally intends to invest in.
+This graph shows the mix of assets that the fund generally intends to invest in.

 Pie graph text description